Aged Care Laundry Water Recycling New Zealand

 Which New Zealand aged care facilities benefit most from water recycling?

-How does New Zealand aged care water recycling ROI compare globally?
+How does New Zealand aged care water recycling ROI work?

 Can water recycling systems handle New Zealand aged care linen quality requirements?